Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: 100 pc white dwarf samples

 The GCNS is a \textit{Gaia} Early Data Release 3 catalogue laid out in \cite{GCNS_2021}.
 They define the Solar neighbourhood to be all objects within a sphere of radius 100\,pc centred on the Sun, and select objects via a random forest classification algorithm using various parameters defined in \textit{Gaia} such as the renormalised unit weight error and the parallax error.
 The selected sample is roughly uniform over the sky, as expected, and most rejected objects are in regions of high surface density, also as expected.
 To extract the white dwarf only sample, another white dwarf random forest classifier was created using the three \textit{Gaia} photometric bands, proper motions, parallaxes and parallax uncertainties.
 The full catalogue contains over 330\,000 stars, and over 15\,000 white dwarfs within 100\,pc of the Sun.

-In line with our other samples, we applied slightly stricter cuts to the GCNS in white dwarf probability, keeping only objects with $P_\mathrm{WD-GCNS}\geq0.75$, distance cut off at 100\,pc, and a white dwarf mass between $0.54-1.34$\,M$_{\odot}$ to eliminate double degenerate candidates and physically impossible single-star evolved white dwarfs.
-This left us with 14\,709 white dwarf candidates.
+In line with our other samples, we applied slightly stricter cuts to the GCNS catalogue.
+We only retained objects with $P_\mathrm{WD-GCNS}\geq0.75$, a distance $\leq$100\,pc, and a white dwarf mass between $0.54-1.34$\,M$_{\odot}$ to eliminate double degenerate candidates and physically implausible single-star evolved white dwarfs.
+This left us with 14\,699 white dwarf candidates.